-3.6 Implementation
+3.4.
+Implementation

-- The designer should choose strong encryption algorithms to prevent attackers from breaking them such as Advanced Encryption Standard (AES) and DES (Data Encryption Standard) for symmetric encryption, and RSA (Rivest, Shamir, and Adleman) for asymmetric encryption [15]. - Asymmetric encryption or public-key encryption is more computationally intensive than symmetric encryption.
+- The designer should choose strong encryption algorithm to prevent attackers from breaking them such as Advanced Encryption Standard (AES) and DES (Data Encryption Standard) for symmetric encryption, and RSA (Rivest, Shamir, and Adleman) for asymmetric encryption. - Asymmetric encryption or public-key encryption is more computationally intensive than symmetric encryption.
 However, symmetric encryption requires that both sender and receiver share a common key.
 A better practice will be to use the asymmetric encryption in combination with the symmetric encryption.
-Use symmetric encryption for the message and asymmetric encryption for secure key distribution. - XML Encryption supports both symmetric and asymmetric encryption.
-This provides application flexibility; for example, a session uses symmetric encryption and key distribution uses asymmetric encryption. - Encryption does not require creating a new document as shown in the solution but could be done in place, replacing the message by an encrypted message. - The data is usually serialized before encryption.
-The serialization process converts the data into octets.
-Then, this serialized data is encrypted using the chosen algorithm and the encryption key.
-The cipher data and the information of the encryption (algorithm, key, and other properties) are represented in XML format. - The following example illustrates how an encrypted part is embedded within an XML message.
+Use symmetric encryption for the data and asymmetric encryption for secure key distribution. - XML Encryption supports both symmetric and asymmetric encryption.
+This provides application flexibility; for example, a session uses symmetric encryption and key distribution uses asymmetric encryption.